ArduPilot/ardupilot_wiki/copter/source/docs/brake-mode.rst

 ==========

-This very simple flight mode simply stops the vehicle as soon as possible using the Loiter controller.
+This very simple flight mode simply stops the vehicle as soon as possible.
 Once invoked, this mode does not accept any input from the pilot.
 This mode requires GPS.

+Brake mode is subject to acceleration and angle limits imposed by the position and attitude controllers.
+For more aggressive braking, you can also try increasing PSC_JERK_XY.
+As an example use case, a value of 15 to 30 works well for a small copter.

 Overview
 ========